python/cpython/Doc/reference/import.rst

 searches :data:`sys.meta_path`, which contains a list of meta path finder objects.
 These finders are queried in order to see if they know how to handle the named module.
-Meta path finders must implement a method called :meth:`find_spec()` which takes two arguments, a name and an import path.
+Meta path finders must implement a method called :meth:`~importlib.abc.MetaPathFinder.find_spec()` which takes three arguments: a name, an import path, and (optionally) a target module.
 The meta path finder can use any strategy it wants to determine whether it can handle the named module or not.

 If the meta path finder knows how to handle the named module, it returns a spec object.
 If it cannot handle the named module, it returns ``None``.
 If